edwinmcc/OrderMate/README.md

 # OrderMate
-This project has been created solve problem for OrderMate
+This project has been created to solve test for OrderMate